 Nevertheless, as I was talking about Pollyanna.
 So, this girl plays a game of ‘I am glad’ and always looks on the positive side of every dim thing that happens to her.
 For example, when Nancy(helper) complains about her name.
 Pollyanna asks her to look on the bright side and Nancy laughs and says, “At least it’s not Hepsiburada otherwise my husband would call me Hep!
 Hep! and others would chime in Hurray!
 Hurray!.”

 It’s just one little example.
 There are many other, more deliberate and emotional instances in the book, where Pollyanna chooses to look on the bright side.
 As I recall, when Pollyanna’s Aunt gives her a shabby tiny store room with no proper fans and lighting, Pollyanna counts her blessings.
 She feels ecstatic about the tree outside her window, the scenic view, her own room(which she doesn’t have to share with ladies’ aid) and the fact that she is staying with her aunt and is not an orphan anymore.

-So, today’s Observation and Conclusion– It is always best to have a positive outlook on life.
-It is easy to see the bad in world but there is good too.
+So, today’s Observation and Conclusion– It is always best to have a positive outlook in life.
+It is easy to see the bad in the world.
+But there is good too.
 Open yourself to the later one.
 Be thankful to live, breathe, love, laugh and to enjoy all the wonders that life has to offer.

-Who knew one could derive suchave good lesson from a ‘mere’ children’s book.
+Who knew one could derive such a good lesson from a ‘mere’ children’s book.